 One way a writer can do this is by letting their readers view the world from inside their character’s skin.
 This is known as “deep point of view.”

 There are many great articles on the web about deep point of view, but here are five tips to help you stir your readers’ emotions and give them a satisfying read.

 1) Show don’t tell.

 For example: “He felt a blast of cold air as he walked through the door” is telling.
-The words “he felt” distances the reader from the character.
-Rewritten in deep point of view would be something along the lines of: “He walked through the back door and gasped as the frosty air slapped him in the face like an outraged lover.”
+The words “he felt” distance the reader from the character.
+Rewritten in deep point of view would be something like: “He walked through the back door and gasped as the freezing air slapped him in the face like an outraged lover.”

 2) Empathise don’t sympathise with your character.

 I remember years ago we were at a family barbeque in a forest and my younger son slipped on loose gravel and fell flat on his front.
 Being a tough teenager at the time, he leapt to his feet and brushed himself down hiding the fact that it must have hurt like hell, but I really felt his pain; it haunted me long after his grazes healed.